-Sam Tiras, assistant professor of accounting, has received a $15,000 grant from the IU International Research Development Fund to further his research on International Financial Reporting Standards (IFRS) and corporate sustainability.
+Sam Tiras, associate professor of accounting, has received a $15,000 grant from the IU International Research Development Fund to further his research on International Financial Reporting Standards (IFRS) and corporate sustainability.

 Tiras will use the grant to conduct in-person research across the globe, adding valuable insight not only to his academic research, but to the knowledge he will provide in the classroom, as well.